-If a family's custody issues result in continuous conflicts at the centre (e.g. non-custodial parent continually attempting to pick the child up at a time not specified on the court order), and places the child, staff and other children at risk, then the family will be asked to make alternate care arrangements.
+If a family's custody issues result in continuous conflicts at the centre (e.g. non-custodial parent continually attempting to pick-up the child at a time not specified on the court order), and places the child, staff and other children at risk, then the family will be asked to make alternate care arrangements.